ampache/ampache.org-api/docs/api-changelog.md

 * XML responses
   * id is the only attribute and everything else is an element
   * Name was not set as an attribute OR an element so now it's always an element
+* Api6::get_indexes: This method is depreciated and will be removed in Ampache 7.0.0 (Use Api6::list instead)

 ### Fixed